pystruct/pystruct/doc/index.rst

 Know about learning.

 These implement max margin learning, similar to SVM^struct.
 There is a subgradient and a QP version.
-They are not particularly optimized but at this part is usually not the bottleneck in structured learning, so the is not really an issue.
 It is possible to put positivity constraints on certain weight.
 There is also a simple perceptron.

 CRFs aka Models
 -------------------